-With approval of the County, the Union may use certain county facilities, resources and supplies for non-political purposes as long as the County is reimbursed for the cost of any supplies or materials provided to the Union and provided that such use of supplies, resources or space does not interfere with the efficiency of the County operations.
-The Union agrees to pay the County upon demand from the County Auditor, cost of such benefits of supplies received.
+With approval of the County, the Union may use certain County facilities, resources and supplies for non-political purposes as long as the County is reimbursed for the cost of any supplies or materials provided to the Union and provided that such use of supplies, resources or space does not interfere with the efficiency of the County operations.
+The Union agrees to pay the County upon demand from the County Auditor, cost of such benefits of supplies received and to pay for the costs of any damages that it causes to a County facility.